iotc-secretariat/iotc-data-reference-codelists/ros/ros-3.1.2-code-lists-review.md

 2. replace the existing ros_references.XXX table by this one
 3. remove the existing ros_references.XXX table

-# Differences between Ros and IOTC_Statistics
+# Differences between ROS and IOTC_Statistics

 We list here only tables not covered by the previous section and that are need by some functions or views in Ros database.